Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 ## Goals and Objectives
 The goals and objectives of this project is:
-- To run an application on the application VM, hosting it basic html
+- To run a container-based web application / full stack, with log in, displaying multiple interactive pages.
 - Collect metrics from that app to the metrics VM, displaying it in Grafana.
 - Doing it all through Ansible on the management VM
 <br>